It only takes 6 ingredients and 15 minutes in the oven to make this delicious and easy stromboli recipe with pepperoni, ham and cheese.

 So I finally hit Faith up for her to-die-for recipe which was written in very approximate measurements, just like I cook.
 I loved her even more.

-After posting the Easy Stromboli recipe on the blog, it quickly became one of my most popular recipes and posts.
+After posting the Easy Stromboli recipe on the blog, it quickly became one of my most popular recipes and posts on my old site.

 The first few times I made it were trial and error.
 I would inevitably use too much sauce or too many fillings, roll the dough too thick or wouldn’t roll the stromboli tight enough.